peterjohndean/CustomTypeInteger24/README.md

 ## 1. Objectives

 1. Understand how to implement a custom type in Swift.
-2. Initially we will have the basics, to just hold the value and initialize it.
+2. Initially we will have the basics, to just hold/retrieve the value and initialize it.
 3. Later we will add more functionality to it.

 ## 2. Introduction